Patient Safety Fact Sheet

 - The Joint Commission demonstrates its commitment to patient safety through numerous efforts

-Standards: A majority of Joint Commission standards are related to safety, addressing medication use, infection control, surgery and anesthesia, transfusions, restraint and seclusion, staff competence, fire safety, medical equipment, emergency management, and security.
+Standards: A majority of Joint Commission standards are embedded in the science of patient safety.
+Standards address medication use, infection control, surgery and anesthesia, transfusions, restraint and seclusion, staff competence, fire safety, medical equipment, emergency management, and security.
 The manuals include a Patient Safety Systems chapter that describes how leaders can use existing requirements to achieve improved quality of care and patient safety, and the importance of an integrated patient-centered system to achieve these goals.

 Sentinel Event Policy: Implemented in 1996, The Joint Commission’s Sentinel Event Policy was revised in 2014 to incorporate contemporary patient safety concepts and clarify Joint Commission processes.
-Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
-The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of a failure in the future and to protect patients from harm when a failure does occur.
+Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), implement improvements to reduce risk, and monitor the effectiveness of those improvements.
+The analyses are expected to drill down to underlying organization systems and processes that can be changed or amended to reduce the likelihood of harm reaching a patient in the future and to protect patients from harm when a process breakdown does occur.
 Sentinel events are one category of patient safety events (see below).
 Accredited organizations are strongly encouraged, but not required, to report sentinel events.

 Patient safety events: The Joint Commission receives reports of patient safety events from patients, families, government agencies, the public, staff employed by organizations, and the media.
-This information is used to help improve the quality and safety of accredited organizations.
+This information is used to help identify current areas of potential risk at accredited organizations and may be used to improve the quality and safety of accredited organizations.
 Patient safety events can be reported to the Joint Commission’s Office of Quality and Patient Safety.

-Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues.
+Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues and provides potential strategies to help mitigate risk in a concise, actionable manner.

-Patient safety research: The Joint Commission’s Department of Research works with external collaborators to investigate and evaluate interventions related to patient safety.
-Current initiatives include work with The Pew Charitable Trusts to improve the implementation of antibiotic stewardship programs and work with the Centers for Disease Control and Prevention (CDC) to understand venous thromboembolism risk assessment practices in hospitals.
-The research team also is engaged in a review of the scientific literature for the National Institute for Occupational Safety and Health to explore the intersection between health care worker safety interventions and their impact on patient safety.
-In addition to research work, the research team supports the Joint Commission’s alliance with the Occupational Safety and Health Administration (OSHA)
+Patient safety research: In addition to internally-focused work that supports The Joint Commission’s efforts to develop new standards and improve its accreditation processes, the Department of Research routinely works with external collaborators to investigate and evaluate interventions related to patient safety.
+Current initiatives include work with The Pew Charitable Trusts to improve suicide prevention practices and the implementation of antibiotic stewardship programs, a project with the Centers for Disease Control and Prevention (CDC) to understand venous thromboembolism risk assessment practices in hospitals, and a review of the scientific literature for the National Institute for Occupational Safety and Health to explore the intersection between health care worker safety interventions and their impact on patient safety.
+In addition to research work, the research team supports The Joint Commission’s alliance with the Occupational Safety and Health Administration (OSHA) of the Healthcare Workforce Safety and Wellbeing website.

-Legislative efforts: The Joint Commission monitors legislative initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
-On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation in lieu of routine state licensure inspections.
-Federal legislative and regulatory priorities include modernizing standards and processes to enhance quality and patient safety.
+Legislative and regulatory efforts: The Joint Commission monitors legislative and regulatory initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
+On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation, certification and verification in lieu of routine state licensure inspections and designation programs.
+At the federal level, The Joint Commission works closely with the Centers for Medicare and Medicaid Services (CMS) to ensure our programs are recognized by CMS.
+The Joint Commission also works with other federal agencies, such as the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC), and congressional offices to address patient safety issues.

 Patient safety collaborations: The Joint Commission and JCR collaborate with a number of organizations to promote patient safety.